-Council looks after a number of buildings/facilities and parks/reserves/land on behalf of the community.
+Council looks after a number of buildings, facilities, parks, reserves and land on behalf of the community.

 This page contains background and information on using or booking the Kaikōura Airport, Harbour Facilities, Memorial Hall, Scout Hall, Tennis Courts on Takahanga Domain, the Cuddon Building, Esplanade Offices and other community facilities.

-- Download a PDF showing Council managed community facilities (Kaikōura Peninsula)
+Council managed community facilities

 Memorial Hall is situated at 32 Esplanade, Kaikōura.
 With a central location and picturesque views, Memorial Hall is the ideal venue for functions, conferences, weddings and community events.